Jiaocz/CityBattle/README.md

 ****
 Project has been terminated since Dec.
 14th, 2020.
 New feature may not come out.

 To contribute to this repository, please fork and then make pull requests.

+As [License](https://github.com/Jiaocz/CityBattle/blob/master/LICENSE) said, you can do what you want using this code, and if you like you can add source link to this project out author' page.